dexterchan/s3-mounter/README.md

 Mount s3 buckets into pods in k8s.

+Credit:
-[Here](https://blog.meain.io/2020/mounting-s3-bucket-kube/) is a blog post which explains it in detail.
+[Code based in meain/blog](https://blog.meain.io/2020/mounting-s3-bucket-kube/) explains it in detail.
+[Amazon CN blog of K8s s3fuse sharing](https://aws.amazon.com/cn/blogs/china/use-u3fs-as-shared-storage-to-kubernetes-pod/) refined the solution (written in Simplified Chinese)

 20220511
 It is working in AWS EKS